-Girl, 12, ‘Brutally Killed’ While Home Alone After She Texted Mom That Someone Was Knocking at the Door
+Tenn.
+Girl, 12, 'Brutally Killed' While Home Alone After She Texted Mom That Someone Was Knocking at the Door

-Police say a 12-year-old girl was “brutally killed” inside her home in Nashville, Tennessee, last week not long after she texted her mother about someone knocking at the door, PEOPLE confirms.
+Police say a 12-year-old girl was “brutally killed” inside her home near Nashville, Tennessee, last week not long after she texted her mother about someone knocking at the door, PEOPLE confirms.

 Investigators are appealing to the public for any information that may help identify the person who slaughtered 12-year-old Yhoana Arteaga on Aug.
 10.

-“Thus far, helpful information from citizens, through Crime Stoppers or otherwise, has been very limited,” the Nashville Police Department said in a statement.
+“Thus far, helpful information from citizens, through Crime Stoppers or otherwise, has been very limited,” the Metropolitan Nashville Police Department said in a statement.

 “Detectives are optimistic that a meaningful lead or leads will result from scientific testing being conducted by the MNPD Crime Laboratory,” the police statement continues.
 “This case is a priority for police department scientists as well as fingerprint experts who are studying a number of fingerprints discovered during the processing of the residence.”